 Around 140 people will be needed to work on the project during construction and around 35 permanent jobs could be created.
-As a result of the community investment, millions of pounds could be injected into the Shetland economy annually.
-In addition, the islands would receive around £2.2 million in community benefit every year if a 4.3MW turbine was to be installed.
+As a result of the community investment to date, millions of pounds could be injected into the Shetland economy annually.
+In addition, the islands would receive around £2.2 million in community benefit every year if a 4.3MW turbine is installed.

 The original partnership deal between the Shetland community and SSE was signed in 2007.
 In May 2009 an application was submitted to the Scottish Government for the construction of 150 turbines.
 This was followed in September 2010 by a revised application, known as an addendum, reducing the number of turbines to 127.
 Of these, permission was granted for 103 and denied for 24 adjacent to Scatsta Airport.

 - Energy yield per annum is calculated by multiplying installed capacity by hours in the year by the estimated average wind farm capacity factor expressed as a fraction of 1 (estimated capacity factor used = 46.3% as per Scottish Government/SEPA Carbon Calculator tool).
 This is 442.9 x 8760 x 0.463 = 1,796,349.2MWh.
 Statistics from Renewable UK (2018) assume annual UK average domestic household consumption as 3.781MWh.
 Homes powered equivalent is calculated by dividing the total energy produced by the average household electricity consumption = 475,098 homes.

 - Extrapolation from Viking Environmental Statement, May 2009 based on turbine numbers having been reduced from 150 to 103.